Kimbsy/y-combinator-animation/script.md

 So what happens if we apply this function to itself?

-Well, It will invoke `f` applied to this internal lambda, and this lambda is ready to apply the `x` to the `x`, but crucially, hasn't done it yet.
+Well, It will invoke `f` applied to this internal lambda, and this lambda is ready to apply the `x` to the `x`, but crucially, when `f` is invoked, hasn't done it yet.
 This means we're not going to immediately start looping.

 So `f` is going to be passed this lambda as an argument, which it can choose to invoke or not, and if it decides to invoke it it will execute the `(x x)` letting us go one layer deeper into the infinite evaluation loop, and in doing so creating another nested call to `f` which can make the same choice.
 Each layer has the ability to create the next layer if it wants to.